 Kineta’s search for an opiate replacement is not isolated.
 Several pharmaceutical companies are working on a new molecular approach that binds opioid receptors along a different pathway than morphine.
 Researchers hope that by removing the risk of addiction, the new drug class could save thousands of lives and add quality of life to millions of patients.

 The DEA is working on the problem from a different angle: by cutting down the production quota of drugs like morphine and oxycodone.
-Some pharma companies are supporting that effort by making their drugs difficult to crush to prevent patients from injecting them, but this does little to ease the legitimate suffering of chronic pain patients.
+Some pharma companies are supporting that effort by making their drugs difficult to crush to prevent patients from injecting them, but this does little to ease the legitimate suffering of Complex Regional Pain Syndrome patients.

 A new drug is desperately needed, but until it’s discovered, PainStop Clinics will guide you through your pain using non-opiate therapies whenever possible.
 Stop in for a consultation.